workingDog/nendohakari/README.md

 - **Camera**, the camera is used to take a photo of an initial drawing that will form the background picture.
 - **Photo**, a pre-existing photo is selected as the initial background picture.
-- **File**, a previously saved **Nendo Hakari** pdf document that already contains the drawings.
+- **File**, a previously saved **Nendo Hakari** pdf document that already contains some drawings.
 - **Blank**, an empty white background canvas to draw on.

 ![nendo1](images/v1.png)

 ### **Setting the scale**

-In order to calculate the results of the various drawings/clay parts, a scale must be set.
+In order to calculate the results of the various clay parts, a scale must be set.
-The scale setting consists of a screen **scale line** that can be resized using the handles, and a value in cm that the **scale line** represents.
+The scale setting consists of a screen **scale line** that can be resized by dragging the handles, and a value in cm that this **scale line** represents.
 This valued is entered in the **text field** provided.

 To help in placing the **scale line** and the drawings a background grid can be displayed using the grid slider.